-We're living in a world where a cup of coffee—albeit a fancy one—can cost you 450 calories.
-A world where football-size burritos—that pack 1,000 calories—are the norm.
-Where even home-cooked meals can balloon out of control.
-A report in the Annals of Internal Medicine found that the average number of calories per serving in recipes found in The Joy of Cooking jumped from 268 to 437 in the past 70 years, in part due to bigger portions.
+We live in a world where a cup of coffee—albeit a fancy one—can set you back 450 calories.
+It's also a world where football-size burritos that pack 1,000 calories are the norm, and even home-cooked meals can balloon out of control.
 Is it even possible to lose weight in this modern society?
 Yes.
-Here are 6 secrets to help you.
+Here are six secrets to help you slim down.

 When you're trying to lose weight, one of the best skills you can learn is accurately sizing up portions.
-Studies show that almost everyone—heavy people and thin ones, nutrition experts and normal folks—underestimates how much they're eating a lot of the time.
-Research by EatingWell advisor Brian Wansink, Ph.D., a professor of nutrition and marketing at Cornell University and the former executive director for the USDA's Center for Nutrition Policy and Promotion, shows that people tend to underestimate calorie intake by 20 to 40 percent.
+Studies show that almost everyone—heavy people and thin ones, nutrition experts and normal folks—underestimates how much they're eating.
+In fact, research shows that people tend to underestimate calorie intake by 20 to 40 percent.

 Try these three easy tips to measure your portions without having to break out your measuring cups:

-1. Compare things: 3 ounces of meat or protein is about the size of a deck of cards, a medium potato is the size of a computer mouse and a 1/4 cup is the size of a golf ball.
+Three ounces of meat or protein is about the size of a deck of cards.
+A medium potato is the size of a computer mouse.
+A quarter cup is the size of a golf ball.

-Tip: Cooking individual-size portions like Broccoli & Goat Cheese Souffle, which is made in a 10-ounce ramekin, will help you control calories without even thinking about it.
+Tip: Cooking individual-size portions like Chive & Goat Cheese Souffle, which is made in a 10-ounce ramekin, will help you control calories without even thinking about it.

-Here are the 5 foods you should be eating as part of a balanced diet every day:
+Here are the five foods you should be eating as part of a balanced diet every day:

-Whole Grains: Whole grains provide fiber, trace minerals and antioxidants and slow-release carbohydrates that keep your body and brain fueled.
-Aim for 4 to 9 ounce-equivalents per day.* Get more with these delicious whole-grain recipes.
+Whole grains provide fiber, trace minerals and antioxidants and slow-release carbohydrates that keep your body and brain fueled.

-Fruits & Vegetables: Fruits and vegetables are low in calories, but high in vitamins, minerals and other phytochemicals—compounds that fight disease-causing free radicals and amp up enzymes that clear toxins.
+Fruits and vegetables are low in calories but high in vitamins, minerals and other phytochemicals—compounds that fight disease-causing free radicals and amp up enzymes that clear toxins.
 Choose a rainbow of colors to get the widest variety of nutrients.
-Aim for 1 to 2 cups of fruits and 1½ to 3½ cups of vegetables per day.* Get more with our 15-minute fruit desserts and healthy recipes for fruits and vegetables.

-Lean Proteins: Some studies show that, gram for gram, protein may keep you feeling fuller than carbohydrates or fats do.
-For overall health, choose sources that are low in saturated fat: seafood, poultry, lean meat and tofu.
-Eat 3 to 6½ ounce-equivalents per day.*
+Some studies show that, gram for gram, protein may keep you feeling full longer than carbohydrates or fats do.
+Good sources of protein include: seafood, poultry, lean meat and tofu.

-Nonfat (or low-fat) milk and yogurt provide a satisfying combination of carbohydrate and protein.
+Low-fat milk and yogurt provide a satisfying combination of carbohydrates and protein.
 They're also good sources of calcium, which dieters often fall short on.
-Cheeses contain calcium, too, but pack in calories.
+Cheeses contain calcium, too, but it packs in calories.
 Choose cheese with bold tastes so you don't need a lot to get great flavor.
-Eat 2 to 3 cups of dairy daily.* Heart-healthy monounsaturated fats (in nuts, avocados and olive oil) and polyunsaturated fats (in canola oil, plant oils and fish) infuse food with flavor.
-Eat 4 to 8 teaspoons per day.
-Enjoy them in these delicious and .

 You probably won't be very happy nibbling on carrots and cottage cheese if everyone else at the table is enjoying pasta smothered in cream sauce.
 Studies show that people lose more weight when they do it together, so boost your chances for success: enjoy real meals with your friends and family.

-Crab cakes, steak, dessert—they're all possibilities on a diet.
+Crab cakes, steak, dessert—nothing is off limits when you're watching your weight.
 Tempt your family and friends to join you on your quest for better health with our recipes for delicious lower-calorie versions of your favorite foods.
 After they see how great your diet is, maybe they'll pick up your healthier lifestyle changes, too, and suddenly you'll have a whole slew of friends to join you in your weight-loss efforts.

 You planned out your meal, snacks and treats too.
 So you "shouldn't" have felt deprived and you "shouldn't" have binged on that pizza, but—guess what—you did.
 It happens.
 Making a plan helps, but it doesn't ensure total success.
 What you really shouldn't do is throw in the towel and go on an eating free-for-all.